FlyMandi/PWSH-Collection/README.md

 To restore defaults, write:\
 `winfetchconfig !default`

-To save current to default (why?:suspect:), write:\
+To save current to default (why? :suspect:), write:\
 `winfetchconfig !default -save -f`

 The location for all your personal configs is in `%UserProfile%\Documents\.personalConfigs\winfetch`.\